 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

-Allergen alert: This product contains trout and egg white which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains trout, fish oil and egg white which may be problematic for cats who suffer from seafood or eggs food allergies.

 Using the calculations provided by the AAFCO, Hill's Ideal Balance Grain Free Poached Trout Recipe has approximately 116 calories per 100g (33 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.

 All the product information on this page is based on data collected from

 The authoritative source for ingredient lists and nutritional analysis for any pet food is always the pet food manufacturer.

 Ingredients as published by the cat food manufacturer: